MattG-afk/Game_Go_App/README.md

 Additional info:

 When you edit a game comment it will show your previous comment in top to bottom succession.
-If you have any issues please contact me through github and I will fix anything that comes up
+If you have any issues please contact me through github and I will fix anything that comes up.

+Thank You for checking out my project!

 License